Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Discussion

-There are also some important limitations to our work.
-Being an observational study, unmeasured confounding could be an important issue, especially concerning differences in the susceptible populations which are unobservable.
-We tried using differences in cumulative incidence as a proxy for differences in the susceptible populations, in a sensitivity analysis in SM Section 8, and our results did not change.
+There are also some important limitations of our work.
+Being an observational study, unmeasured confounding could be an important issue, especially concerning differences in the susceptible populations, which are unobservable.
+We tried using differences in cumulative incidence as a proxy for differences in the susceptible populations, in a sensitivity analysis in SM Section 9, and our results did not change.
 However, differences in cumulative incidence could be an imperfect proxy due to, for example, changes in reporting rates across space and time.
-Another limitation is that climate covariates, such as temperature, can have lagged and non-linear effects on the transmission of arboviral diseases \citep{lowe_nonlinear_2018}.
+Another limitation is that weather covariates, such as temperature, can have lagged and non-linear effects on the transmission of arboviral diseases \citep{lowe_nonlinear_2018}.
 As our multinomial model estimates differences in effects on transmission, our approach might be somewhat robust to non-linearity if the non-linear patterns are similar between diseases.
 It would be challenging to incorporate non-linear and lagged effects into our already complex modeling scheme.
-Shrinkage methods could help deal with the many parameters that would need to be added to the model by eliminating unimportant effects \citep{wangBayesianNonHomogeneousHidden2022}.
+Shrinkage methods could help deal with the many parameters that would need to be added to the model by eliminating unimportant effects \citep{wangBayesianNonHomogeneousHidden2022}. { Also, the effect of weather covariates on the incidence of arboviral diseases may change across space or time \citep{nobre2005spatio}.
+To accommodate this, the covariate effects could be modeled as random walks \citep{nobre2005spatio} or other spatio-temporal random effects in future work.
+However, this would be computationally challenging since covariates can enter the model in each of the relative odds and each of the probabilities of presence.} { Finally, another limitation of our approach is that a multinomial model is not appropriate for predicting future disease counts.
+To predict future cases of a disease, a multinomial model would need to know the total number of cases across all diseases in the future.
+A possible solution is to build a separate model for the total count \citep{schmidt_poisson-multinomial_2022}, or a multivariate Poisson model could be used, as discussed above.}